garnet8limited/press-packs/press-release-13-3-2019/readme.md

 ---

-Local business GARNET8 Limited shortlisted for two National Technology Awards against household names (BT and  Sysdoc in Partnership with Jaguar Land Rover/  Mulesoft).
+Hampshire business GARNET8 Limited shortlisted for two National Technology Awards against household names (BT and  Sysdoc in Partnership with Jaguar Land Rover/  Mulesoft).

 GARNET8 have been shortlisted for Innovative Enterprise Product and Cloud Innovation of the year.